 A mutual fund is an investment fund that pools money from many investors and invests the money in securities such as stocks, bonds, and short-term debt.

 It is the ideal investment for the new player who does not know much about investing.
-It has comparatively low risk compared to equity market, as your money is diversified.
-Though it is not an alternative to Stock market, but definitely a good option to invest.
+It has comparatively low risk compared to the equity market, as your money is diversified.
+Though it is not an alternative to the Stock market, but definitely a good option to invest.
 All mutual fund is regulated by SEBI.

 The biggest advantage of investing through a mutual fund is that it gives small investors access to professionally managed, diversified portfolios of equities, bonds and other securities, which would be quite difficult to create with a small amount of capital.